Alternatives to Taking a Leave

 Students who encounter financial hardship that jeopardizes their ability to remain registered are encouraged to meet with Financial Aid and the Business Office to discuss possible solutions, including a reevaluation of a student’s financial aid package, emergency loans, and/or revised payment plans.
 Visit Special Considerations on the Financial Aid website for more information.

-If you are experiencing financial hardships unrelated to your financial aid package, please contact the Office for Inclusive Community or the Dean of Students' Office.
+If you are experiencing financial hardships unrelated to your financial aid package, please contact the Office for Inclusive Community or the Student Life Office.
 These offices maintain a list of financial resources for students who are in need of financial assistance or support.

-Students who are experiencing difficulties with their on-campus housing should meet with their Resident Director to discuss possible solutions.
-A Resident Director can help mediate a roommate issue, resolve facilities concerns, or discuss the possibility of moving to a different room or residence hall on-campus.
+Students who are experiencing difficulties with their on-campus housing should meet with their Area Coordinator to discuss possible solutions.
+An Area Coordinator can help mediate a roommate issue, resolve facilities concerns, or discuss the possibility of moving to a different room or residence hall on-campus.

 Interpersonal and Campus Life Concerns